Here's a look at the life of civil rights activist and clergyman Jesse Jackson.

 1965 - Participates in civil rights demonstrations in Selma, Alabama, with Dr. Martin Luther King Jr. and the Southern Christian Leadership Conference (SCLC).

 1966 - Is chosen by King to head the Chicago branch of Operation Breadbasket, an organization that strives to improve the economic condition of black communities across the nation.
-A year later he is appointed national director of Operation Breadbasket.
+A year later he is appointed national director.

 1968 - Is ordained a Baptist minister.